lntran26/lntran26.github.io/_pages/research.md

   * Github Repo: [lntran26/dadi-ml](https://github.com/lntran26/dadi-ml)

+### stdpopsim: a community-maintained standard library of population genetic models
+[The PopSim Consortium](https://github.com/popsim-consortium) is an open-source collaborative project with the goal of providing standardized simulation models and simulation engine backends for the population genetic research community.
+I'm currently contributing to the development of an analysis pipeline for demography inference with natural selection [here](https://github.com/popsim-consortium/analysis2).

 ### Developing a novel method for inferring the distribution of fitness effects (DFE) from single nucleotide polymorphism (SNP) alignments